rozensoftware/flea/README.md

 Currently supported commands are:

 * version : returns current server version
 * bash : a host bash command.
-The value property has to have a command line to execute in a host.
+The value property has to have a command line to execute in a host
 * pic : takes a screenshots of the host and send it to FTP server
 * sendlog : reads current key logger file and sends its content to receiver
-* proclist : displays currently running processes in the system.
-This works only for Windows.
+* proclist : displays currently running processes in the system
 * kill : kills a process.
 Value parameter must include PID

 New commands will be added later.